 In the year following the panic attack, I binged on self-help books, personal growth workshops, and audio recordings by spiritual teachers.
 I’d committed to therapy and joined the 12-Step world to heal childhood wounds and dysfunctional patterns that were no longer serving me.
 My life began to feel saner and, when I finally quit my job with none other in sight, I did so because I trusted that I’d be okay.
 I had no kids, no debt, good health and cheap rent.
 I could afford to take risks, and I was rewarded for them.
 My resignation letter was barely out of the printer when I had two exciting freelance offers to sustain me for several months.

 I’d taken the leap, and the nets were appearing.

 A month after leaving my job, I met a psychic named JT at the gym.
 We struck up a conversation on the treadmills one day and he offered to give me a free reading.
-Being someone with no real plans for the future, I accepted.
+Being someone with no clear plan for the future, I accepted.
 Among other predictions, JT told me, “You will teach one day in your purpose way.”

 While I was more interested in knowing when I’d meet my soul mate, his odd words gave me some hope.

 The following summer, still clueless about my next career move, I bought a car, sublet my apartment, and headed to the Kripalu yoga center in western Massachusetts for a work exchange program.
 The idea of spending the summer chopping vegetables and doing yoga in the Berkshires held much more appeal than temping in hot, steamy Manhattan.

 I went to Kripalu for three months…and stayed for two years.